 My child has special needs.
 How will he/she be accommodated?

 DreamWrights is proud of our accessibility efforts in all areas of our programming.
-Upon registration, we ask that you please describe your child’s needs, any medications or allergies, and whether or not the child will have a TSS/Behavioral Specialist present during the camp week.
-This information will be shared with your child’s Teaching Artist in advance of your child’s camp(s), and the TA will structure camp activities with accommodations for your child.
+Upon registration, we ask that you please describe your child’s needs, any medications or allergies, and whether or not the child will have a TSS/Behavioral Specialist present during class/camp.
+This information will be shared with your child’s Teaching Artist in advance of your child’s arrival.
+As possible, the Teaching Artist will structure class activities with accommodations for your child.

 Where are the classes held?